Delaware Stadium - Delaware Blue Hens

 Atmosphere 4

 There are four sets of grandstands.
-The east and west stands are considered the main stands, with the west stand serving as the home set.
+The east and west stands are considered the main stands, with the west stand serving as the home stand.
 A small general admission section is near the north end zone, with a slightly larger section near the south end zone that houses the student section and band.
 The general admission seats in the north end zone will have a hard time seeing the video board, as it sits askew behind those seats.
 The video board is new for 2022.

 Once inside, you will notice how close to the field you will feel.
 Game action is very close, as there is no track and the sidelines are very close to the stands.
 Sitting in the general admission seats even allows you to celebrate with players after scoring plays.